Young Rebel Set: Crocodile (2013–14)Crocodile, the band's second album, was recorded in Glasgow at Chem19 Studios with producer (and former Delgado's drummer) Paul Savage, best known for his work with Mogwai, The Phantom Band and Arab Strap, in early 2013. They spent most of the autumn/winter promoting the album in Germany, where it was released by Grand Hotel Van Cleef. They played a homecoming gig to more than 600 fans in The Crypt at Middlesbrough Town Hall in December 2013.

 The first single taken from the album was "The Lash Of The Whip".
-Filmed in Germany, the video for the single was a take on the classic 90's british film 'Trainspotting' with the band members acting out the roles of the differing characters.
-The second single to be taken from the album was "Tuned Transmission", and was be released in March 2014.
+Filmed in Germany, the video for the single was a take on the classic 90's British film 'Trainspotting' with the band members acting out the roles of the differing characters.
+The second single to be taken from the album was "Tuned Transmission", and was released in March 2014.

-In November 2013 the band announced they will tour the UK in February 2014 and headline the Stockton Calling Festival on 30 March 2014.

 In 2015 the band announced via their Facebook page that they were taking a permanent hiatus.